-CNNs are standardized with multilayer perceptrons.
+CNN’s are standardized with multilayer perceptrons.
 Those are fully connected networks.
 Every neuron in one layer is linked to all neurons in the next layer.
-That fully connectivity make them inclined to over fitting data.
+That full connectivity makes them inclined to overfit data.

 In this post, we will try to introduce convolutional neural networks to proficiently identify a flower by fair feeding an image of the flower to be recognized.
 Flowers are one of the lovely creations of nature.
 They are present in millions of changed species and colors.
 Identifying each of them needs a botanist with vast knowledge and skills.

-In this era of enduring and emergent technologies record of the impossible are made possible with integrating artificial intelligence into real world problems.
-By bringing together machine learning algorithms for example convolutional neural networks for classifying flower species with only an image will be an inordinate support for industries like pharmaceuticals and cosmetics.
+In this era of enduring and emergent technologies record of the impossible is made possible by integrating artificial intelligence into real-world problems.
+By bringing together machine learning algorithms for example convolutional neural networks for classifying flower species with only an image will be inordinate support for industries like pharmaceuticals and cosmetics.

 - CNN models are trained by primarily feeding a set of flower images alongside their labels.